josefernandoferreiragomes/CoreLoanManagement/ReadMe.md

+# Upgrade Loan Management exercise app to .Net Core

+Create new projects in .net core 6.0 for each .net framework project

+Start from base dependencies and then follow through

+Copy all classes and folders to the new projects

+Replace web.config / app.config for appsettings.json

+Use built-in dependency injection

+Re-add the api's

-# Loan Management FullStack exercise
+## Loan Management FullStack exercise

 ## Architecture
 ### Databases: